saightee/Platform-for-remote-work-and-freelancingPlatform-for-remote-work-and-freelancing-second/backend/api-docs.md

 ### 2. Verify Email
 - **Endpoint**: `GET api/auth/verify-email`
-- **Description**: Verifies a user’s email using a one-time token and **always redirects** to the frontend callback with a JWT for auto-login.
+- **Description**:Verifies a user’s email using a one-time token and always redirects to the frontend callback with a JWT for auto-login.
+  Works for all roles: jobseeker, employer, affiliate, admin, moderator.
 - **Query Parameters:**: `token`: (required) — verification token from the email link
 - **Cookies (read-only, optional)**:
   - `ref_to` — if present and is a relative path starting with `/`, it will be forwarded as `redirect` in the callback URL